JeffHeck/SchoolDataProject/pagesManual/LeviesReport/report_levies_20260210.md

 ## Summary

 ### Overview
-Listed below are the types and counts for the tax measures for the August 5th 2025 election that have been analyzed to date:
+Listed below are the types and counts for the tax measures for the February 10th 2026 election that have been analyzed to date:
 - Bonds: 13
 - Capital Levies: 46
 - Enrichment Levies: 120